How to do a Patent Search Yourself? – A Patent Search Tutorial

-If you have been searching for a comprehensive guide on how to conduct a patent search, I would like to congratulate you because you landed on the right page.
-This is your one-stop solution where today I’ll teach you how to conduct a patent search using WIPO patent search, US patent search, EPO patent search, Google patents search, and design patent search.
+If you have been searching for a comprehensive guide on how to conduct a patent search, I would like to congratulate you because your search has just ended.
+This is your one-stop solution where today I’ll walk you through how to conduct a patent search either patentability search or prior art search by yourself using WIPO patent search, US patent search, and EPO patent search.

-Also, I would walk you through some advanced concepts of how to use a free patent database to conduct patent searches using various methodologies, for example by creating a key string.
+Also, I would walk you through some advanced concepts of how to use free patent databases to conduct patent searches using various methodologies, for example by creating a key string.

-This is going to be quite a ride.
-If you want to grab a cup of coffee, before we begin, you can.
-If you want to go through this guide some other point of time in the future or want to save it for the future, consider downloading the PDF version from the below form:
+If you want to go through this guide at some other point of time in the future or want to save it for the future, consider downloading the PDF version from the below form: